mohnishbasha/support-metrics-client/docs/proactive-support.rst

 Which metadata is collected?
 -----------------------------

 Proactive Support has two versions, one for open-source users (called Version Collector) and another for licenced Confluent Customers (called Confluent Support Metrics).
-The latter needs to be installed as a separate package.
+The former is included in Confluent Kafka package while the latter needs to be installed as a separate package called Confluent Support Metrics.
+If you installed Confluent Platform package (and not just Confluent Platform Open Source), the full Confluent Support Metrics collector is included.

 Version Collector (default)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~